 This process often starts by going paperless and utilising digital documentation.
 Reducing the use of paper is a great step toward sustainable construction.

 Did you know, that even in 2022 the most widespread method of snagging is by pen and paper?
 In fact, under 6% of construction companies in Europe make full use of digital planning tools.

 It’s vital that we take full advantage of the digital technologies, by enhancing digital collaborating and moving to paperless projects.
 As an increasing number of construction firms adopt game-changing tools like Ed Controls, we’ll see construction activity transform and become faster, smarter and simpler in the future – with sustainability at the forefront.

 You can save yourself time and money, whilst making a positive impact on the environment.

-To avoid mounting loss of life, biodiversity and infrastructure, accelerated action is required to adapt to climate change, at the same time as making rapid, deep cuts in greenhouse gas says Intergovernmental Panel on Climate Change.
+To avoid mounting loss of life and biodiversity, ambitious, accelerated action is required to adapt to climate change, at the same time as making rapid, deep cuts in greenhouse gas emissions.